This article was originally published in Dawn on Jan 4, 2011.

 The Pakistan Muslim League-Nawaz strongly criticised his appointment as governor in May 2008.
 The PML-N called him a Musharraf’s man “installed to destabilise its government in Punjab”.

-Over the next two and a half years, Taseer was involved in a war of words with the PML-N, especially Shahabz Sharif’s law minister Rana Sanaullah.
+Over the next two and a half years, Taseer was involved in a war of words with the PML-N, especially Shahbaz Sharif’s law minister Rana Sanaullah.

 The worst in the series came when Sanaullah targeted the Taseers in a malicious campaign that found the law minister distributing ‘objectionable’ pictures of the governor’s family among media personnel and MPAs outside the Punjab Assembly.